Murdo-C/captainmurdo.github.io/_collections/favorite-books.md

 ### Literary & Contemporary
 - *Moonbound* by Robin Sloan (2024-2025)
-  > A captivating story that continues Sloan’s tradition of weaving technology with wonder.
+  > A captivating story that continues Sloan's tradition of weaving technology with wonder.
 - *This Time Tomorrow* by Emma Straub (2023)
   > A touching time-travel story about family and second chances.
 - *Tomorrow, and Tomorrow, and Tomorrow* by Gabrielle Zevin (2021-2022)
   > A masterful story about creativity, collaboration, and the games we play.
-- *Mr Penumbra’s 24 Hour Bookstore* by Robin Sloan (2021-2022)
+- *Mr Penumbra's 24 Hour Bookstore* by Robin Sloan (2021-2022)
   > A perfect blend of old-world mystery and modern technology.

 ### Action, Adventure & Space
 - *The Defector* and *The Apollo Murders* by Chris Hadfield (2023)
-  > Space-themed thrillers that benefit from Hadfield’s real-world astronaut experience.
+  > Space-themed thrillers that benefit from Hadfield's real-world astronaut experience.
 - *Project Hail Mary* by Andy Weir (2021-2022)
   > A return to form for Weir, combining hard science with compelling storytelling.

 ### LitRPG & Fantasy
-- *Carl’s Doomsday Scenario* and *Dungeon Crawler Carl* by Matt Dinniman (2024-2025)
+- *Carl's Doomsday Scenario* and *Dungeon Crawler Carl* by Matt Dinniman (2024-2025)
   > A fresh take on the LitRPG genre with a unique blend of humor and apocalyptic storytelling.

 ### Short Stories